MicrosoftDocs/windows-itpro-docs/devices/surface-hub/manage-surface-hub-changing-the-device-account.md

 ---
 title: Change the Microsoft Surface Hub device account
-description: You can change the device account in Settings to either add an account if one was not already provisioned or to change any properties of an account that was already provisioned.
+description: You can change the device account in Settings to either add an account if one was not already provisioned, or to change any properties of an account that was already provisioned. ms.assetid: AFC43043-3319-44BC-9310-29B1F375E672
-MSHAttr: PreferredLib /library
-ms.assetid: AFC43043-3319-44BC-9310-29B1F375E672
 keywords: ["change device account", "change properties", "Surface Hub"]
 author: TrudyHa